 3. Understated payroll

 Employees are the lifeblood of any business.
-Key employees must be well compensated to be attracted and retained.
+Key employees must be well compensated to attract and retain them.
 In a small business, these critical jobs are often performed by the business owners themselves who work for ‘sweat equity’.

 If the business sells, the new owners will have to find a way to replace these critical skills.
 They may be shocked to find that the availability of such skills in the market is scarce or that the hiring cost is prohibitive.